 def CorrelatedGenerator(cdf, rho): x = random.gauss(0, 1) yield Transform(x) sigma = math.sqrt(1 - rho**2); while True: x = random.gauss(x * rho, sigma) yield Transform(x)

-cdf is the desired CDF; rho is the desired correlation.
+cdf is the desired Cdf; rho is the desired correlation.
+The values of x are Gaussian; Transform converts them to the desired distribution.

-Transform is the function that maps from a Gaussian value to a value from the given CDF.
+Transform maps from each Gaussian value, x, to a value from the given Cdf, y.

 def Transform(x): p = thinkbayes.GaussianCdf(x) y = cdf.Value(p) return y